 The emergence and success of Bitcoin propelled blockchain technologies into prominence.
 Since then, financial institutions have explored the potential of Bitcoin-like systems; the Open Source community has delved into the Open Source implementations, and the research community has worked on developing and optimizing associated cryptographic protocols, improving architectural solutions, and understanding the economics of systems like Bitcoin.
 Governments have started looking at the regulatory space for distributed financial systems and requirements for integrity; civil society organizations have looked into privacy support in blockchain systems, and law enforcement agencies have examined the new potential for financial crime.
 As work on exploring all the potential diverse uses of blockchain technology has expanded, applications for e-government, storage, document notarization, identity protection, real estate, and enterprise have emerged.

-Later in June, the Working Group enabled a one-day conference, Multiple Views on Blockchain: Technology, Use Cases, Economics, and Policies, described here in more detail.
+In June 2016, the Working Group enabled a one-day conference, Multiple Views on Blockchain: Technology, Use Cases, Economics, and Policies, described here in more detail.

 The next meeting of the Blockchain Working Group will take place during the quarterly TDL WG meeting at NEC Labs in Heidelberg on 23 May 2017.
 The proposed agenda for the Working Group will be made available soon.